bounswe/bounswe2020group5/README.md

   </p>

 <br></br>
-These are contributors of our grup and you can see our wiki page [here](https://github.com/bounswe/bounswe2020group5/wiki)
+we are the group 5 gathered for the course CMPE352 Fundamentals of Software Engineering and you can see our wiki page [here](https://github.com/bounswe/bounswe2020group5/wiki)
+## Project Description
+In this course, we will create a E-Commerce Platform in accordance with our customer's desires.
+This platform enables users to sell or buy all kind of products(e.g., electronic, home).
+More details can be found [here](https://github.com/bounswe/bounswe2020group5/blob/master/CMPE352_Spring20192020_ECommercePlatform.pdf).
 ## Group Members
 * [Kayacan Vesek (Communicator)](https://github.com/bounswe/bounswe2020group5/wiki/Kayacan-Vesek)
 * [Sertay Akpınar](https://github.com/bounswe/bounswe2020group5/wiki/Sertay-Akp%C4%B1nar)